NxPKG/khulnasoft-docs/content/dns/zone-setups/reference/nameserver-assignment.md

 {{<Aside type="warning">}}

-To prevent domain hijacking, you can no longer preset Cloudflare nameservers at your registrar before creating the respective zone in Cloudflare.
+To prevent domain hijacking, you can no longer preset Khulnasoft nameservers at your registrar before creating the respective zone in Khulnasoft.
 If you preset your nameservers and then add the domain, your domain will be assigned a new pair of nameservers.

 To keep the same nameservers across your domains, use [Account custom nameservers](/dns/additional-options/custom-nameservers/account-custom-nameservers/).

 {{</Aside>}}

-For more background on nameserver assignments, refer to [our blog](https://blog.cloudflare.com/whats-the-story-behind-the-names-of-cloudflares-name-servers/).
+For more background on nameserver assignments, refer to [our blog](https://blog.Khulnasoft.com/whats-the-story-behind-the-names-of-cloudflares-name-servers/).